-Irwin County and the City of Ocilla Hazard Mitigation Plan Update Committee Mission Statement
+Cook County and the Cities of Adel, Cecil, Lenox, and Sparks Hazard Mitigation Plan Update Committee Mission Statement

-This committee's mission is to make Irwin County and the City of Ocilla, and their citizens, local governments, communities, residences, and businesses less vulnerable to the effects of natural hazards.
-This will be accomplished through the effective administration of Hazard Mitigation Programs, hazard risk assessments, wise floodplain management, and a coordinated approach to mitigation policy through state, regional, and local planning activities.
+This committee's mission is to make the citizens, businesses, communities, and local governments of Cook County and the cities of Adel, Cecil, Lenox, and Sparks less vulnerable to the effects of natural hazards through the effective study of hazard mitigation, hazard risk assessments, wise floodplain management, and a coordinated approach to mitigation policy through state, regional, and local planning activities.

-Irwin County and the City of Ocilla Hazard Mitigation Plan Update Committee Vision Statement
+Cook County and the Cities of Adel, Cecil, Lenox, and Sparks Hazard Mitigation Plan Update Committee Vision Statement

-This committee's vision is to institutionalize a local Hazard Mitigation ethic through leadership, professionalism, and excellence, thus leading the way to a safe, sustainable way of life for Irwin County and City of Ocilla.
+This committee's vision is to institutionalize a local Pre-Disaster Mitigation ethic through leadership, professionalism, and excellence, thus leading the way to a safe, sustainable way of life for Cook County and the cities of Adel, Cecil, Lenox, and Sparks.

-Due to Irwin County and the City of Ocilla being such close-knit communities, the Irwin County HMPUC chose not to break into subcommittees, but to address issues as a whole group.
+Due to Cook County and the Cities of Adel, Cecil, Lenox, and Sparks being such close-knit communities, the Cook County HMPUC chose not to break into subcommittees, but to address issues as a whole group.
 Various members of this group had direct knowledge relating to local infrastructure and agencies, emergency planning, hazard planning, and the operations of major departments and emergency services.
 Through their efforts, this Plan was developed.